FAForever/faf-rust-replayserver/README.md

 ------------------------

 Database queries are checked for correctness at compile time.
-You'll need to run FAF database from faf-stack and set DATABASE_URL env var to "mysql://root:banana@127.0.0.1:3306/faf" for compilation to work.
+You'll need to setup a local FAF database like above and set DATABASE_URL env var to "mysql://root:banana@127.0.0.1:3306/faf" for compilation to work.

-Results of compile-time checking are saved to sqlx-data.json, which lets us compile on CI without setting up faf-stack.
+Results of compile-time checking are saved to sqlx-data.json, which lets us compile on CI without setting up the DB.
 If you're changing DB queries, run the following command:

 ```
 env DATABASE_URL="mysql://root:banana@127.0.0.1:3306/faf" cargo sqlx prepare -- --lib